sethpollack/ember-cli-deploy-change-log/README.md

   * `--summary` adds a summary message to the deployMetaData.

 ## Results
-Adds an object with the following properties to the deployment context.
+Adds deployMetaData object with the following properties to the deployment context.

 * `deployer` string with the deployer name.
 * `summary` string with message from the `--summary` flag.